Bruce Bochy: Early life

-Bochy is one of just seven Major Leaguers to be born in France (in Bussac-Forêt, Charente-Maritime), where his father, Sgt.
-Major Gus Bochy, was stationed as a U.S. Army NCO at the time.
-Growing up, Bochy moved with his family to the Panama Canal Zone, South Carolina, northern Virginia, and ultimately Melbourne, Florida.
+Bochy was born in France (in Bussac-Forêt, Charente-Maritime), where his father, Sergeant Major (E-9) Gus Bochy, was stationed as a non-commissioned officer in the U.S. Army at the time.
+Growing up, Bochy moved with his family to the Panama Canal Zone, South Carolina, and Virginia, before settling in Melbourne, Florida.

 Bochy graduated from Melbourne High School, where he was a baseball teammate of Darrell Hammond of Saturday Night Live fame.

 College career

-He attended Brevard Community College (later known as Eastern Florida State College) for two years on a partial scholarship, winning a state championship in 1975. before committing to play baseball for Eddie Stanky at South Alabama.
+Bochy attended Brevard Community College (later known as Eastern Florida State College) for two years on a partial scholarship, winning a state championship in 1975, before committing to play baseball for Eddie Stanky at South Alabama.
+Bochy played for Stroube's Mobil, Washington D.C.'s franchise in the All American Amateur Baseball Association (AABA).
+He was the RBI leader with 11 in 6 games during the 1974 National AABA tournament.
+Stroube's Mobil finished 3rd in the tournament with a record of 4-2 after losing in the consolation round 5-4 in 14 innings to eventual runner-up New Orleans.

 Professional career

 Drafts and minor leagues

-On January 9, 1975, Bochy was drafted by the Chicago White Sox in the 8th round of the 1975 MLB draft, but did not sign.
+On January 9, 1975, Bochy was drafted by the Chicago White Sox in the eighth round of the 1975 MLB draft, but did not sign.
 On June 3, 1975, he was drafted in the first round (24th overall) by the Houston Astros in the 1975 Supplemental Draft and decided to turn professional.

 Houston Astros (1978–1980)

 With the Astros, Bochy primarily backed up Alan Ashby.
-With the Astros, he was behind the plate in Game 4 of the 1980 NLCS versus the Philadelphia Phillies when Pete Rose ran over Bochy to score the go-ahead run in the top of the tenth inning.
+He was behind the plate in Game 4 of the 1980 NLCS against the Philadelphia Phillies, when Pete Rose ran him over to score the go-ahead run in the top of the tenth inning.

-New York Mets (1982)
+New York Mets (1981–1982)

 On February 11, 1981, Bochy was traded to the Mets for minor leaguers Stan Hough and Randy Rogers.
 On January 21, 1983, he was released by the Mets.